jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 alias showpath='echo $PATH | tr ":" "\n"'
 alias wgpu='watch -d -n 0.5 gpustat' # requires gpustat
 ```

 You'll want to find somewhere to put the conda init.
-Your can just put it in your profile if you want.
+Upon installation, Anaconda is automatically added to a resource file, `.zshrc` in the case of Macs.
+It usually looks like one of the following (depending on whether you use Anaconda or Miniconda):

 ```
 # >>> conda initialize >>>